arpdkvcs/gatling-computers-load-test/README.md

 There are 10 users and 2 admins, and they start using the site at different times in a 10 seconds period.
 By this the scenarios are more real life like.
 All these parameters can easily be changed in the `setUp` section of the ***AdvancedSimulation.java*** class.

+The admins' scenario also simulate random failed requests where we expect 200 as response, but we randomly change it to 201 so there are random failed requests as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>